joshuakfarrar/node_irc/README.md

 ### "PING"

-## Client Events
+## Client Commands

-The driver listens for the following events, which may be emitted by the client:
+The driver exposes the following commands, which may be called by the client:

 ### "PONG" (hostname)